ibm-cloud-docs/log-analysis/tutorial/tutorial_use_LogDNA.md

 - Make sure you have a LogDNA instance that is collecting logs.

-    - You can have a LogDNA agent configured to collect logs from a VPC instance.
+    - You can have a logging agent configured to collect logs from a VPC instance.
 See [Logging in Linux VPC server instances](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-ubuntu).

-    - You can have a LogDNA agent configured to collect logs from a Kubernetes cluster.
+    - You can have a logging agent configured to collect logs from a Kubernetes cluster.
 See [Logging in Kubernetes clusters (cluster-level logging)](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-kube).

 - Check you have permissions to launch the LogDNA web UI.
 See [Granting IAM policies to a user to launch the web UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-launch#launch_iam).